ifskelton69/ifskelton69/README.md

 # 💫 About Me:
-Hello world 👋, I'm Aditya , A Indian web developer <br>📚 Studying Electronic and telecommunication at Sinhagad college of Engineering
+Hello world 👋, I'm Aditya , a web developer <br>📚 Studying Electronic and telecommunication at Sinhagad college of Engineering

 # 💻 Tech Stack: